-The patient data included in this database continues to expand.
-Cooperative groups have agreed to update existing patient data and add new patient data once clinical trials are completed and the objectives of the trial are published.
+The patient data included in this database comes from cooperative groups: Children’s Oncology Group (COG), Gesellschaft für Pädiatrische Onkologie und Hämatologie (GPOH), Neuroblastoma Committee of Japan Children’s Cancer Group (JCCG), Japanese Infantile Neuroblastoma Co-operative Study Group (JINCS), and Society of Paediatric Oncology Europe Neuroblastoma Group (SIOPEN).
+The amount of data continues to expand, as the cooperative groups have agreed to update existing patient data and add new patient data once clinical trials are completed and the objectives of the trial are published.
+In addition, efforts to add data on relapsed patients as well as new genomic data including ALK mutations and segmental chromosomal aberrations are ongoing.
+Radiographic and pathology imaging data will also be uploaded in the future.
 The architecture housing the database has been transformed to a new web-based system with technology that enables linkage with other databases.
-This new Interactive International Neuroblastoma Risk Group database (iINRGdb) has been successfully linked to the Children’s Oncology Group (COG) Biopathology Center at The Research Institute at Nationwide Children’s Hospital that contains banked neuroblastoma tumor tissue from COG patients.
-The iINRGdb also contains data from the COG neuroblastoma nucleic acid bank.
-Thus, in addition to clinical information, investigators are now able to determine if banked tumor tissue or nucleic acids are available research studies on specific cohorts of patients.
-We anticipate that the iINRGdb will facilitate international, multi-institutional, interdisciplinary research in childhood neuroblastoma, advance our understanding of the pathogenesis of this neoplasm, and ultimately lead to the development of more effective treatment strategies for children with neuroblastoma.
+This new ecosystem, the INRG Data Commons, has enabled the connection of the phenotype data to the Children’s Oncology Group (COG) Biopathology Center at The Research Institute at Nationwide Children’s Hospital that contains banked neuroblastoma tumor tissue from COG patients.
+Links to genomic data in GEO and TARGET have also been established.
+Thus, in addition to clinical information, investigators are now able to determine if banked tumor tissue or genomic data are available for research studies on specific cohorts of patients.
+We anticipate that the INRG Data Commons will facilitate international, multi-institutional, interdisciplinary research in childhood neuroblastoma, advance our understanding of the pathogenesis of this neoplasm, and ultimately lead to the development of more effective treatment strategies for children with neuroblastoma.